dogeri28/CubeTechnicalAssignment/ReadMe.md

-# Installation Instructions of the Cube Technical Assignment.
+# Installation Instructions of Cube's Technical Assignment.

 - There are 2 folders contained in the root folder.
   - frontend